 A hooded bathrobe is the perfect base for your budding wizard or aspiring Jedi.
 Your child can wear it right over clothes.
 Simply pick a robe in the right color and then cut or glue the bottom and sleeves to the right length.
 Then add accessories and props as needed.

 If your child doesn’t want to be magical or discover the Force, you can add googly eyes to the top of the hood.
 Glue or sew on felt scraps to turn your child into a favorite animal or monster.

 Most kids use their imagination to make cardboard boxes into all sorts of exciting things.
 For kids with sensory processing issues, you can harness that instinct to make a costume that barely touches them at all.

 Using scissors or a box cutter, take off the top and bottom of the box.
 Then staple long pieces of wide, heavy ribbon to each inside corner of the box, to use as shoulder straps.
 Next, help your child paint and decorate the box.
-He can make it into a race car, a train or a horse.
+It can become a race car, a train, or a horse.

 Everyday Clothes Costumes

 If dressing up isn’t for your child, pair jeans with a red and white horizontally striped shirt, some fake glasses, and a winter hat, to make your child into Waldo.
 You can even use painter’s tape to add stripes to a plain red or white shirt.